T

 Insider tips

-• Learn a few basic Bosnian phrases like 'Hvala' (thank you) and 'Zdravo' (hello); locals appreciate the effort.
+• Learn a few basic Bosnian phrases like 'Hvala' (Thank you) and 'Dobar dan' (Good day).

 Packing highlights